 - Dry cured ham, pork loin and sausages (this pack contains all three!)

-- Beef Jerky (available in 1kg bags online here)
+- Beef Jerky (available in bulk packs online here)

 Legumes (Beans, Chickpeas, Peas, Lentils)